phpmyadmin/phpmyadmin/faq.rst

 When you are using a port on your localhost, which you redirect via port-forwarding to another host, MySQL is not resolving the localhost as expected.
-Erik Wasser explains: The solution is: if your host is "localhost" MySQL (the command line tool mysql as well) always tries to use the socket connection for speeding up things.
+Erik Wasser explains: The solution is: if your host is "localhost" MySQL (the command line tool ``mysql`` as well) always tries to use the socket connection for speeding up things.
 And that doesn't work in this configuration with port forwarding.
-If you enter "127.0.0.1" as hostname, everything is right and MySQL uses the TCP connection.
+If you enter "127.0.0.1" as hostname, everything is right and MySQL uses the :abbr:`TCP (Transmission Control Protocol)` connection.

-.. _faq_themes:
+.. _faqthemes:

 2.7 Using and creating themes
 -----------------------------

-Themes are configured with $cfg['ThemePath'], $cfg['ThemeManager'] and
-$cfg['ThemeDefault'].
-Under $cfg['ThemePath'], you should not delete the directory "pmahomme" or its underlying structure, because this is the system theme used by phpMyAdmin. "pmahomme" contains all images and styles, for backwards compatibility and for all themes that would not include images or css-files.
-If $cfg['ThemeManager'] is enabled, you can select your favorite theme on the main page.
+Themes are configured with ,  and .
+Under , you should not delete the directory "pmahomme" or its underlying structure, because this is the system theme used by phpMyAdmin. "pmahomme" contains all images and styles, for backwards compatibility and for all themes that would not include images or css-files.
+If  is enabled, you can select your favorite theme on the main page.
 Your selected theme will be stored in a cookie.

 To create a theme:

-* make a new subdirectory (for example "your_theme_name") under
+* make a new subdirectory (for example "your\_theme\_name") under  (by default ``themes``)
-  $cfg['ThemePath'] (by default themes)
-* copy the files and directories from "pmahomme" to "your_theme_name"
+* copy the files and directories from "pmahomme" to "your\_theme\_name"
-* edit the css-files in "your_theme_name/css"
+* edit the css-files in "your\_theme\_name/css"
-* put your new images in "your_theme_name/img"
+* put your new images in "your\_theme\_name/img"
+* edit ``layout.inc.php`` in "your\_theme\_name"
-* edit layout.inc.php in "your_theme_name"
+* edit ``info.inc.php`` in "your\_theme\_name" to contain your chosen
-* edit info.inc.php in "your_theme_name" to contain your chosen theme name, that will be visible in user interface
+  theme name, that will be visible in user interface
-* make a new screenshot of your theme and save it under "your_theme_name/screen.png"
+* make a new screenshot of your theme and save it under "your\_theme\_name/screen.png"

-In theme directory there is file info.inc.php which contains theme verbose name, theme generation and theme version.
+In theme directory there is file ``info.inc.php`` which contains theme verbose name, theme generation and theme version.
 These versions and generations are enumerated from 1 and do not have any direct dependence on phpMyAdmin version.
 Themes within same generation should